georgolden/youtube-downloader/README.md

 # YouTube Downloader API

-A FastAPI-based API for downloading YouTube videos and audio.
-This API allows you to:
+A FastAPI-based API for downloading YouTube content as audio in MP4 format.
+This API provides a simple and efficient way to download YouTube videos as audio files, optimized for transcription purposes.
-- Download videos in different qualities
-- Extract audio in various formats (MP3, M4A, WAV)
-- Get video information
-- Manage downloads

 ## Prerequisites

 - Python 3.10 or higher
-- FFmpeg (required for audio processing)
 - Git (optional, for cloning the repository)

 ## Installation